aatifsohel/100-days-of-code/round-2-log.md

 ### R2D28 - Apr 13, 2023
 Today, I learnt about javascript OOP prototypal inheritance on built-in objects and ES6 classes.
 Solved a mini coding challenge (without error).
 I coded for 1 hour and watched around 2 hour of lectures.

+### R2D29 - Apr 14, 2023
+Today, I learnt about javascript getters, setters, `Object.create()` and static methods.
+Solved a mini coding challenge based on those topics.
+I coded for 1 hour and 2 mins.